CodeOTR/cotr-snippets/README.md

 | cotrIf | Creates an if statement |
 | cotrIfElse | Creates an if-else statement |
 | cotrTernary | Creates a ternary statement |

+> If a language does not support the snippet, a comment will be added to the file indicating that the snippet is not supported.
+Additional resources may also be provided.